-As a quick side note, you can hear all my latest tips and thoughts in my newsletter called, "The Wake Up Call."
+As a quick side note, you can read my latest spiritual awakening tips and thoughts in my newsletter called, "The Wake Up Call."

 Sign up for my free newsletter here!

-- Allowing another to have whatever experience they're having
+- Allow another to have whatever experience they're having

-- Giving your complete undivided attention to the situation/other person
+- Give your complete undivided attention to the situation/other person (aka be fully present)

 The Magic of Holding Space and Building It as a Practice in Your RelationshipsHolding space can be a lot of heart-work (I'm making a pun on hard work, here.
 Get it? ;).
 The first time that you do this and you are non-reactive to a lover's outburst or a codependent friend's tears, they may think you don't care.